bdyontar/NoSeMaze/README.md

 ## License

-NoSeMaze is free software: you can redistribute it and/or modify it under the terms of GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) at any later version.
+NoSeMaze is free software and its documentation is free documentation: you can redistribute it and/or modify it under the terms of GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) at any later version.

 NoSeMaze is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.